bumbu/svg-pan-zoom/README.md

 svg-pan-zoom library
 ==========================

-JavaScript library that enables panning and zooming of an SVG image in an HTML document, including SVGs in HTML 'object' or 'embed' elements and in-line SVGs.
+JavaScript library that enables panning and zooming of an SVG in an HTML document, including SVGs in HTML 'object' or 'embed' elements and in-line SVGs.
 The library responds to mouse events and additionally offers hooks for custom, programmatic control of pan and zoom behavior.

 Capabilities:
   * Pan with mouse events or custom JavaScript hooks